yeuai/botscript/README.md

 ## replies

-A reply begin with `-` symbol in the dialogue and goes with the trigger.
+A reply begins with `-` symbol in the dialogue and goes with the trigger.
 If the dialogue has multiple replies then a random reply will be selected.

 ```bash
 + hello